sargalias/light-bright/README.md

 However it's not essential, as long as merge commits to **master** / **develop** branches are stable.

 If needed, you can disable the Git hook by deleting the **.huskyrc** file, or using the `--no-verify` flag during commits.
-E.g.

 ```
 git commit --no-verify